axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

     ...
 ```

-where `brownie.web3.provider` is a `web3.providers.websocket.WebsocketProvider` object and `uri=brownie.web3.provider.endpoint_uri` might be `ws://localhost:3334`, or whatever you set in `~/.brownie/network-config.yaml` as seen in the section on [bot setup](#telegram-bot).
+where `uri=brownie.web3.provider.endpoint_uri` might be `ws://localhost:3334`, or whatever you set in `~/.brownie/network-config.yaml` as seen in the section on [bot setup](#telegram-bot).

 This usage of `websockets.connect` is an example of infinite asynchronous iterators, which allows us to reconnect automatically on errors (see [websockets docs](https://websockets.readthedocs.io/en/stable/reference/client.html#websockets.client.connect)).
-The iterable represents a source of data which can be looped over, in this case the source of data is an iterable object is called `websocket`.
+The iterable represents a source of data which can be looped over.
+In this case, the source of data is an iterable object is called `websocket`.
 Then, to asynchronously interact with the Ethereum node, we use `await websocket.send()` to send a message and `await websocket.recv()` to receive the next message.

 ## Telegram Bot